donetick/donetick/README.md

 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Submit a pull request

-## Need Help:
-As a project built while learning Golang, Donetick has evolved organically, and some areas could benefit from refactoring or optimization.
-I'm particularly interested in contributions that help standardize code patterns, improve performance, or enhance the overall user experience or adding new features!

-## Plans :
-My goal is to expand Donetick by offering a hosted infrastructure option.
-This will make it even easier for users to access and utilize Donetick's features without the need for self-hosting.

-While maintaining Donetick's commitment to open source, this hosted option will provide a seamless, out-of-the-box experience for those who prefer a managed solution.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the  License.
 See the [LICENSE](LICENSE) file for more details.
 I might consider changing it later to something else